smusp/SEMs_with_lavaan/Little_2006/Little_2006.md

 identification and scaling in latent variable models.
 Though invariance is not a topic of discussion, the example shows how to set constraints for strong metric invariance.
-Also, the example shows how to use summary data in a two- group model.
+Also, the example shows how to use summary data in a two-group model.

-Little et al discuss methods for identification and scaling of latent variables in SEMs.
+LS&C discuss methods for identification and scaling of latent variables in SEMs.
 These methods are:

 - Reference Group Method - For each construct, the latent variance is fixed to one and the latent mean is fixed to zero.
 With strong metric